josefrancisco17/SIDIS-LMS/README.md

     - Multiple service instances sharing same database
     - External database monitoring

+### 1.3 Saga Pattern Implementation
+- The system employs the Saga Pattern to coordinate long-running transactions across multiple microservices, ensuring data consistency in distributed environments.
+This pattern is particularly useful for scenarios involving multiple steps or inter-service dependencies.
+- The Saga pattern was implemented for the following user stories:
+  - As a librarian ,The ability to create a Book, Author, and Genre in a single process.
+This involves at least two services and ensures consistency across them through the Saga pattern.
+  - As a reader, The ability to suggest the acquisition of a new Book, which requires coordination between services like the AcquisitionService.
+  - Upon returning a Book, the ability for a reader to recommend it positively or negatively, which involves services like RecommendationService

+- The Saga Pattern manages distributed transactions in our microservices system using event-driven choreography.
+- Each service performs its tasks independently, publishing events like notifyTempBook and notifyAcquisition.
+- Compensation mechanisms handle errors, such as deleting temporary states (deleteTempBook) if an acquisition fails.
+State checks (e.g., checkExistence) ensure idempotency, avoiding duplication.
+The system maintains consistency and scalability by processing events in sequence and leveraging message queues like RabbitMQ.

 #### Bootstrap Design Choices

 - Instead of using dedicated bootstrap services to initialize data, required data is directly embedded into the bootstrap logic of the services, simplifying setup.
+- An alternative solution to enable the synchronization of instances started after a delay would involve creating a dedicated queue.
+This queue would listen for newly started services, and once these services are up, they would send a message requesting all the data needed for synchronization.
+One of the existing services would then receive the request and respond by sending the required data.

 ## 2. Architecture